Chantal Mauduit: Biography

 After collapsing during a failed summit attempt on Mount Everest in 1995, Mauduit was carried off the mountain by other climbers.
 Some climbers, including Viesturs, perceived her as ungrateful for never acknowledging the lifesaving assistance that she had been given.
 She was also accused of not pulling her weight on climbing expeditions, leaving it to others to fix ropes on difficult sections of mountain or stock higher camps with food and other provisions, and then taking advantage of their work.

 Along with her Sherpa partner Ang Tsering, she was killed at Camp II on Dhaulagiri on May 11, 1998.
 Her body was returned to France and the autopsy concluded that the cause of death was a broken neck.

-In the book "No Shortcuts to the Top" Viesturs tells about his discovery of Mauduit's and her Sherpa partner's body in the tent at Camp II of Dhaulagiri.
-Viesturs writes that initially he was uncertain about the real cause of death, suggesting possible other causes, but then recognised that it was possible that a rockfall or ice had broken the neck of the two climbers.
+In the book, No Shortcuts to the Top, Viesturs tells about his discovery of Mauduit and Sherpa Ang Tshering's body in the tent at Camp II of Dhaulagiri.
+Viesturs writes that initially he was uncertain about the real cause of death, suggesting possible other causes, but then recognised that it was possible that a rockfall or ice had broken Mauduit's neck.
 Frederique Delrieu, a climbing companion of both Viesturs and Mauduit, saw Mauduit's body first-hand and confirmed that she had a broken neck.

 In her honor, her friends and family created a foundation to help needy Nepalese children, especially girls and those in need of schooling: The Association Chantal Mauduit Namasté.
 Created by the Association, the Chantal Mauduit School in Kathmandu now enrolls 200 children.